samieze/INEv/Reproducibility_Submission/review.tmp/reproducibility/pi_cluster_experiments/readme.md

 ## Prepare your local machine
  - This assumes Ubuntu 22.10 with bash
  - Install dependencies:
-`sudo apt install python3 python3-venv rsync ansible-core`
+`sudo apt install python3 python3-venv rsync ansible-core rename`
+ - Install required python packages (numpy, matplotlib, pandas):
+`pip3 install -r ../local_experiments/requirements.txt`

 ## Preparing the cluster
 ### Option 1: Obtain and set up hardware using mythic beasts
 We used 10 Raspberry Pis rented from the cloud service provider mythic beasts (https://mythic-beasts.com) for the experiments.

-Refer to the file README.md in the `provisonMythicBeasts` folder for a script for instructions on how to reproduce this setup using a mythic beasts account.
+Refer to the file README.md in the `provisonMythicBeasts` folder for instructions on how to reproduce this setup using a mythic beasts account.

 ### Option 2: Set up your own pi cluster
 - Set up 10x Raspberry Pi 4 1.5GHz 4GB RAM running Raspbian Buster 10 32 bit, in a 1 GBit Ethernet LAN